 The dictionary was constructed with StringComparer.OrdinalIgnoreCase, so all key comparisons ignore case.
 Looking up "MUG" finds the entry that was inserted as "mug", and looking up "notebook" finds the one inserted as "Notebook".

 The default for Dictionary<string, T> is case-sensitive comparison.
-Without specifying a comparer, dict["MUG"] would throw KeyNotFoundException even when dict["mug"] exists.
+Without specifying a comparer, dict["MUG"] throws KeyNotFoundException even when dict["mug"] exists.

-For most dictionary key scenarios where the strings are identifiers, codes, or values that aren't shown to users, the ordinal variants are the right choice.
-They're the fastest and they don't change behavior based on what language the user has installed.
+For most dictionary key scenarios where the strings are identifiers, codes, or values that aren't shown to users, the ordinal variants are the correct choice.
+They're the fastest and they don't change behavior based on the installed user language.

-For other key types, you can write your own IEqualityComparer<T>.
-The surface here is simple: you pass a comparer to the constructor and the dictionary defers all key comparisons to it.
+For other key types, a custom IEqualityComparer<T> works the same way: pass a comparer to the constructor and the dictionary defers all key comparisons to it.

-The dictionary's bucket array grows as you add entries.
+The dictionary's bucket array grows as entries are added.
 Each growth roughly doubles the array and rehashes every entry into the new buckets, which is O(n) work at that moment.

 EnsureCapacity (.NET Core 2.1+) sets the bucket array to a size that can hold at least the given number of entries without resizing.
 It returns the actual capacity, which is typically the next prime number at or above the request.
 The method does nothing if the existing capacity is already enough.